»

-Lelouch was a prince until the day his mother was murdered and his sister Nunnally was paralyzed and blinded.
-Now in high school he's bored with life, playing Chess with rich aristocrats to stave off boredom while caring for his little sister.
-Then one day he meets a mysterious woman named C.C. who offers him power.
-He accepts and with this power he calls Geass, he adorns a mask calling himself Zero.
-He then begins to gather warriors calling themselves the Black Knights.
-His ultimate goal to overthrow Britannia and recreate a perfect utopia where his sister can live a life of peace.
+Lelouch was a prince until the day his mother was murdered; his little sister Nunnally became paralyzed and blinded.
+Now in high school, he's bored with life, playing chess with rich aristocrats to stave off boredom while caring for Nunnally.
+One day, he meets a mysterious woman named C.C. who offers him power through a contract which he accepts; C.C told him that this power is called "Geass" and it can forcibly make other people obey his command with eye contact.
+With this new found power, he adorns a mask calling himself Zero.
+He then begins to gather warriors calling themselves the Black Knights, with the ultimate goal to overthrow Britannia and recreate a perfect utopia where his sister can live a life of peace.

 R2 is a direct sequel to the main series.
-Lelouch is back to his old ways of playing chess with aristocrats.
-His life and memories of being Zero suppressed.
-His sister Nunnally somehow replaced with a brother named Rolo.
-C.C. finds him a year later and is able to restore his memories and his power with it.
-Remembering who is really is, he's determined to get back to doing what he'd started a year ago as well as find out what happen to his sister!
+Lelouch is back to his old ways of playing chess with aristocrats, his life and memories of being Zero suppressed and his sister Nunnally somehow replaced with a brother named Rolo.
+A year later, C.C. finds him and is able to restore his memories and his power.
+Remembering who he really is, he's determined to get back to doing what he'd started a year ago as well as find out what happen to his sister!

 Contains slight spoilers